-- 3.27 Anglia Ruskin University follows a standard academic calendar for all courses which: - lead to an Anglia Ruskin award and; - are delivered at Anglia Ruskin University's main campuses: Cambridge, Chelmsford, Peterborough and London and; - are attendance-based. - 3.28 The academic calendar comprises: - an induction period (known as Welcome Week) before teaching begins; - periods of learning and teaching weeks; - assessment periods, including examination periods and designated weeks for marking, Modular Assessment Panel (MAP) meetings, Mitigation Panel meetings, Faculty Student Review Subcommittee meetings and Anglia Ruskin Awards Board meetings; - appropriate breaks for Christmas and Easter. - 3.29 Every course, and its constituent modules, is delivered in a standard pattern of teaching periods based on either: - two periods in the academic year (September-December and January-April) known as Trimesters 1 and 2 OR; - three periods in a complete 12 month period (September-December, January-April and May-August) known as Trimesters 1, 2 and 3.
+- 3.28 Anglia Ruskin University follows a standard academic calendar for all courses which: - lead to an Anglia Ruskin award and;

+- are delivered at Anglia Ruskin University's main campuses: Cambridge, Chelmsford, Peterborough and London and; - are attendance-based. - 3.29 The academic calendar comprises: - an induction period (known as Welcome Week) before teaching begins; - periods of learning and teaching weeks; - assessment periods, including examination periods and designated weeks for marking and moderation, Modular Assessment Panel (MAP) meetings, Exceptional Circumstances Panel meetings, Anglia Ruskin Awards Board meetings and Post Awards Board Panel meetings; - appropriate breaks for Christmas and Easter. - 3.30 Every course, and its constituent modules, is delivered in a standard pattern of teaching periods based on either: - two periods in the academic year (September-December and January-April) known as Trimesters 1 and 2 OR; - three periods in a complete 12 month period (September-December, January-April and May-August) known as Trimesters 1, 2 and 3.